Voice Actor Yūki Kaji Counters Unauthorized AI Cover Songs by Offering Official Voiceroid Software

 Interest

-Voice Actor Yūki Kaji Counters Unauthorized AI Cover Songs by Offering Official Voiceroid Software
+Voice Actor Yūki Kaji Counters Unauthorized AI Cover Songs by Offering Official Voice Synthesis Software

 posted on by Ken Iikura-Gross

-Note: Update: Replaced trademark name with "voice synthesis."
-Thanks, WeebRunningWild.